 Smoking and Chronic Obstructive Pulmonary Disease (COPD) are closely linked.
-COPD is the fourth leading cause of death in New Zealand after heart disease, stroke and lung cancer.
-Smoking is the main cause of COPD.
-The disease is largely preventable by not smoking and the evidence is clear – if you want to prevent COPD, then never start smoking, or if you do smoke, quit.
+COPD is the fourth leading cause of death in New Zealand after heart disease, stroke and lung cancer – and smoking is the main cause of COPD.
+The disease is largely preventable by not smoking and the evidence is clear – so if you want to prevent COPD, then never start smoking, or if you do smoke, quit.

 COPD refers to a group of diseases that cause the airways of the lungs to become blocked and less efficient.
 This leads to breathing problems such as shortness of breath, wet cough and wheezing.
 COPD is a progressive disease, getting worse over time.
 Because it takes time for the disease to develop, most people diagnosed with COPD are over the age of 40.
 It is also a disease that can go undiagnosed and it is estimated that there are around 200,000 New Zealand adults affected by the disease who are unaware they have it.